-Uniformed Secret Service agents consult in Akron, Ohio on Oct.
+Uniformed Secret Service agents in Akron, Ohio on Oct.
 3, 2016.
 The U.S. Supreme Court has ruled many times that government officials are entitled to qualified immunity in First Amendment lawsuits, meaning they might not face liability for violating someone's constitutional rights if the law was not settled or known at the time of the conduct in question.
-Some cases in which qualified immunity has shielded government officials have involved Secret Service agents, such as in Wood v.
-Moss in 2014 based on agents removing protestors away from President George W. Bush.
+In Wood v.
+Moss in 2014, Secret Service agents who removed protestors away from President George W. Bush were granted qualified immunity against a challenge that the protestors First Amendment rights of speech were violated.
 (Photo by Tim Evanson, CC by SA-2.0)

 The idea behind qualified immunity is that society should not punish a government official unless that official knew or should have known what he or she was doing was unlawful.
 Furthermore, the doctrine advances the idea that we do not want to chill the conduct of government officials who may be leery of acting in certain situations for fear of being sued.

 Previously, courts had applied a two-part test to determine whether a government official was entitled to qualified immunity.
 Under this test, a court first analyzed whether or not a government official had violated a constitutional right.
 If there was a violation of a constitutional right, then the court determines whether or not that constitutional right was clearly established.

 In Pearson v.
 Callahan (2009), a Fourth Amendment search and seizure case, the Supreme Court provided that reviewing federal district courts could apply the “clearly established prong” first without deciding whether or not there was a violation of a constitutional right.
 Some legal commentators have criticized this approach, pointing out that it can slow the growth of constitutional law, because courts can bypass the first inquiry of whether there has been a constitutional violation.

 Law enforcement is sometimes protected in free speech cases through qualified immunity